 Mindfulness cultivates a relaxed state of awareness that observes both the inner world of thoughts, feelings and sensations, and the outer world of constantly changing phenomena without trying to control anything.
 (Kabat-Zinn, 1990)

-Mindfulness influences the mind (thoughts & emotions) as well as the body (nervous system activity) in a positive direction for optimal health and optimal outcomes.
+Being mindfully grateful influences thoughts and emotions as well as the body's nervous system in a positive direction for optimal health and optimal outcomes.